gatsbyjs/gatsby-nl/docs/docs/working-with-images-in-markdown.md

 Also make sure that `gatsby-source-filesystem` is installed and points at the directory where your images are located.

 Configure the plugins in your `gatsby-config` file.
-As with the previous example, either `Remark` or `MDX` can be used; `gatsby-plugin-mdx` will be used in this case.
-Put the `gatsby-remark-images` plugin within the `gatsbyRemarkPlugins` option field of `gatsby-plugin-mdx`.
+As with the previous example, either `Remark` or `MDX` can be used.

+### Using the MDX Plugin

+The below example uses the `gatsby-plugin-mdx` plugin.

+`gatsby-remark-images` needs to be both a sub-plugin of `gatsby-plugin-mdx`, included in the `options` field, and a string entry in the plugins array. `gatsby-plugin-sharp` can be included on its own.

+`gatsby-source-filesystem` needs to be pointed at wherever you have your images on disk,

+> Note: This example configuration assumes your images and Markdown pages are sourced from the same directory.
+Check out the section on [configuring for different directories](#configuring-for-images-and-posts-in-different-directories) for additional help.

 > Note: This example configuration assumes your images and Markdown pages are sourced from the same directory.
 Check out the section on [configuring for different directories](#configuring-for-images-and-posts-in-different-directories) for additional help.